abbinayak/CS736_Benchmarking/TCP/README.md

+# Latency Calculation:

+Latency was calculated by sending and receiving the message multiple times(around 1M iterations) and choosing the minimum latency from the results.

-Instructions to run the scripts for TCP Local and Remote:
+# Instructions to run the scripts for TCP Local and Remote:

 Note: Always run the server script before the client script or else connection will be refused.

 For testing local connection, client is on rockhopper-05 and server is also in the same host.